TomaszKandula/RazorWebApp/README.md

 }
 ```

-Migrate the database by executing following command:
+Migrate the database by executing the following command:

 `Update-Database -StartupProject SecureWebApp -Project SecureWebApp -Context MainDbContext`

+Alternatively, in PowerShell: `dotnet ef database update`.

-EF Core will create database with all necessary tables.
-Then, to populate Cities and Countries tables with large dataset, use separate [SQL script](https://github.com/TomaszKandula/RazorWebApp/blob/master/CsvData/ImportCsvToDatabase.sql) to import it from local file to your local database.
+EF Core will create a database with all necessary tables.
+Then, to populate Cities and Countries tables with a large dataset, use separate [SQL script](https://github.com/TomaszKandula/RazorWebApp/blob/master/CsvData/ImportCsvToDatabase.sql) to import it from local file to your local database.

+Note: if you are running an instance of the SQL Express inside the Docker, you must copy CSV files into Docker first.
+To achieve that:
+1. Check container Ids with the following command: `docker container ls`.
+Pick the one belonging to your SQL image.
+1. Execute twice for different files:
+- `docker cp /<disk>/RazorWebApp/CsvData/Csv/Cities.csv e1aa71a0cd6b:/Cities.csv`
+- `docker cp /<disk>/RazorWebApp/CsvData/Csv/Countries.csv e1aa71a0cd6b:/Countries.csv`

 ## Integration Tests

-Focuses on testing HTTP responses (uses Anti-Forgery Token), dependencies and theirs configuration.
+Focuses on testing HTTP responses (uses Anti-Forgery Token), dependencies, and configuration.

-Note: due to the fact that we use Razor Pages, before running test, we will require to:
+Note: because we use Razor Pages, before running the test, we will require to:

 1. Place `xunit.runner.json` with `{"shadowCopy": false}` in `bin\debug\<TargetFramework>\` folder.
 1. Add to the project file (already commited in this repo):